schneefisch/oidc-playground/README.md

 ## Features

-Currently, only the Authorization-Code Grant is supported with the addition of requesting the userinfo endpoint.
+Currently, only the Authorization-Code and PKCE Grant are supported with the addition of requesting the userinfo endpoint.